wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 }
 ```

+The `Maybe` type is polymorphic, so we have instances of `Maybe` for any type we like.

-The BB type becomes in Haskell:
+The BB type comes in Haskell is:

 ```haskell
     newtype MayBB b = MayBB {